To Hire Top Performers Stop Taking Shortcuts When You Read Resumes

 Start with the desired business impact you are trying to achieve, and then find people who are interested in achieving that business impact.
 Look at the kinds of work people are doing, the kinds of problems they are solving, ask them how they think about the work.
 (As an added bonus, you’ll probably learn quite a bit from the people you did not choose to hire.)

 This wide net approach does not result in a simple apples-to-apples comparison of candidates’ credentials.
 You’ll find it more difficult to “rank” people.
-But it gets you out of your head and your dreams of unicorns.
+But you will make far better hiring decisions.